Prag8855/aab/content/guides/pension-payments-refund.md

 - **[⭐ Pension Refund Germany](/out/german-pension-refund)**
     Their fee is 10% of your refund (maximum fee 2,800€).[^31] They automated the process, so you can do everything online.
 They pay you in the currency you prefer.
 They work with a lawyer.
 - **[⭐ FundsBack](/out/fundsback)**
-    Their fee is 9.9% of your refund (minimum fee 899€, maximum 2,899€).[^29] They specialise in pension refunds since 2017.
+    Their fee is 9.9% of your refund (minimum fee 899€, maximum 2,899€), or 9.405% if you use the link above.[^29] They specialise in pension refunds since 2017.
 Their lawyer helped me a lot, and he verified this guide many times.
 Every case goes through their lawyer.
 - **[⭐ Germany Pension Refund](/out/germany-pension-refund)**
     Their fee is 9.75% of your refund (no minimum or maximum fee).[^30] They specialise in pension refunds since 2007.
 They helped me a lot, and they verified this guide many times.
 Every case goes through their lawyers.
 - **[TaxBack](/out/taxback)**